 This course is the first of a two-course clinical sequence to prepare Family Nurse Practitioner program students in the primary care setting.
 The course focuses on a systems approach to health concerns seen in the primary care setting with emphasis on assessment, differential diagnosis, symptom management, and disease treatment.
 Students apply concepts of health promotion, risk reduction, and disease prevention to individuals and families across the lifespan.
 Clinical experiences enable students to develop clinical reasoning skills required as an advanced practice nurse for individual clients and their families.
+Course fee: \$245 (Fall 2018) \$355 (Fall 2019) Lab fee: \$30

-Prerequisites: N5529, N6151W, N6152W
+Prerequisite: N5529W, N6151W, N6152W, N6152B

-Co-requisites: N6194, N6551 Two Semester Credits (Contact hours per week: Clinical 8)
+Co-requisites: N6194, N6551, N5529

-N6195 Family Nurse Practitioner II
+N6195W Family Nurse Practitioner II